lfoppiano/grobid-superconductors-performance/README.md

 # grobid-superconductors-performance
-Script for running performance tests with grobid-superconductors
+Collection of scripts for running performance tests with grobid-superconductors